keni769/kebibot/README.md

 /keni-help for all available commands

-Credits: Chatgpt and youtube to learn about the Math. stuff
+Credits: Chatgpt and youtube to learn about the Math. commands